klaytn/klaytn-terraform/serivce-chain-azure/existing-vnet/README.md

 # terraform-klaytn-service-chain-nodes

-A terraform module to create klaytn service chain node with Azure Virtual network and VMs
+A terraform to create klaytn service chain node with Azure Virtual network and VMs

-## Usage
+## Usage (The location of Resource group and Virtual network must be same)
 ```
 Chage the values of terraform.tfvar